Stories

 “I couldn't get a job”

-Chinenye Oyett explains how she started her successful business in St. John's.
-She couldn't get a job without Canadian education or experience so she started braiding hair.
+Chinenye Oyet explains how she started her successful business in St. John’s.
+She couldn’t get a job without Canadian education or experience, so she started braiding hair.
 Now she owns Toya Beauty Supplies and International Market.

-Small Business Challenges Education Experience Grocery Employment Trade Material Culture Fashion
+Small Business Challenges Education Grocery Employment Trade Material Culture Fashion African Community

 On defecting at Gander: “I was looking for a better world”

-Juan Perez talks about his life in Canada after escaping “the system” in his native Cuba and Russia where he studied.
-A member of the relatively small Latin American community in St. John's, he describes the parties and celebrations that bring the group together.
+Juan Perez talks about his life in Canada after escaping “the system” in his native Cuba and in Russia, where he studied.
+A member of the relatively small Latin American community in St. John’s, he describes the parties and celebrations that bring the group together.

-Cuban-born Juan Perez (1966-2011) was trained in Russia as an engineer.
-In Canada, he changed careers, becoming a hairstylist at The Head Room.
+Cuban-born Juan Perez (1966–2011) was trained in Russia as an engineer.
+In Canada, he changed careers, becoming a hairstylist at The Head Room in St. John’s.

 Identity Community History Politics Experience Government Trade Russia Cuba